Want to get your boots on and head into the outdoors but don’t know where to start? This guide to hiking for beginners has all the info you’ll need!

 - Time needed

 Pick the right hike for you and the time you have.
-It’s probably not a good idea to pick a route which requires training for a hiking beginner, pick something close to home which is easily within your level of fitness and not too technical.
+It’s probably not a good idea to go with something which requires training – pick something close to home which is easily within your fitness level and not too technical.
 Pay particular attention to elevation gain!
 Even if a hiking trail is short it could be made much harder if it’s all uphill or on difficult terrain.

 Local hiking information or national park websites – If you know a certain area, national park or even country you want to find hiking trails in then try a Google search for the area name + hiking e.g ‘Peak District National Park hiking’ or ‘Pyrenees hiking’.
 You could also search for ‘hiking near me’ or ‘beginner hiking trails near me’ if you’re looking for something easier.